 Are cleats metal?

 Players can get metal soccer studs, as often seen in professional soccer.
 However, metal studs are usually outlawed in youth soccer.
 Many professional soccer players still use rubber studs, so metal studs are not necessary to make them pro.
-Metal cleats are often used to help players change direction quickly on softer surfaces.
+Metal cleats often help players change direction quickly on softer surfaces.

 Are soccer cleats expensive?